kubernetes/website/content/en/docs/concepts/configuration/secret.md

   [ServiceAccount](/docs/reference/access-authn-authz/authentication/#service-account-tokens)
   and its tokens to identify your client.
-- There are third-party tools that you can run, either within or outside your cluster, that provide secrets management.
-For example, a service that Pods access over HTTPS, that reveals a secret if the client correctly authenticates (for example, with a ServiceAccount token).
+- There are third-party tools that you can run, either within or outside your cluster, that provide Secrets management.
+For example, a service that Pods access over HTTPS, that reveals a Secret if the client correctly authenticates (for example, with a ServiceAccount token).
 - For authentication, you can implement a custom signer for X.509 certificates, and use [CertificateSigningRequests](/docs/reference/access-authn-authz/certificate-signing-requests/)